JamieRoche1997/Insertion-Sort/README.md

 # Insertion Sort
- Sorting an array with selection sort
+ Sorting an array with insertion sort